Why Choose Cedars-Sinai Marina del Rey Hospital for Congenital Heart Defect Treatment?

-Marina Del Rey Hospital offers multiple diagnostic methods and treatment approaches for congenital heart defects, depending on the type, as well as on the severity of the condition.
-Patients suffering from congenital heart defects can opt for surgical or catheter procedures under the guidance of the well-trained doctors and specialists at Marina Del Rey Hospital.
+Cedars-Sinai Marina del Rey Hospital offers multiple diagnostic methods and treatment approaches for congenital heart defects, depending on the type, as well as on the severity of the condition.
+Patients suffering from congenital heart defects can opt for surgical or catheter procedures under the guidance of well-trained doctors and specialists at Cedars-Sinai Marina del Rey Hospital.

-If a child’s congenital heart defect cannot be repaired with a catheter procedure, open heart surgery may be advised.
-In some cases, one surgical procedure will be sufficient to get rid of the defect, but in few children subsequent surgeries are needed to correct the defect.
+If a child’s congenital heart defect cannot be repaired with a catheter procedure, open-heart surgery may be advised.
+In some cases, one surgical procedure will be sufficient to get rid of the defect, but in a few children, subsequent surgeries are needed to correct the defect.
 Open heart surgery is used to treat the following conditions:

 Minimally invasive heart surgery can be used to correct some congenital heart defects, such as holes in the heart.
 During a minimally invasive procedure, surgeons gain access to the heart through tiny holes made in between the ribs.

-Based on the type of the heart defect, cardiologists will advise the following treatment methods:
+Based on the type of heart defect, cardiologists will advise the following treatment methods:

 Congenital heart defects are classified into several types, ranging from simple defects such as a hole in the septum that separates the left and right side of the heart, to more complex problems that affect the location of blood vessels of the heart.